-Operative income Capital gains Operative income Timing 80% of net profit as determined by Royal Decree Not included in the distribution obligation, if reinvested within a four-year time period Annually result (as determined by Royal Decree) and (ii) the net decrease of its indebtedness.
-No distribution is allowed if the (statutory or consolidated) indebtedness ratio exceeds 65% or will exceed this limit as a result of the distribution.
+Operative income Capital gains Operative income Timing 80% of net profit as determined by Royal Decree Not included in the distribution obligation, if reinvested within a four-year time period Annually result (as determined by Royal Decree) and (ii) the net decrease of its indebtedness7.
+No distribution is allowed if the (statutory or consolidated) indebtedness ratio exceeds 65% or will exceed this limit due to the distribution.